MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 There are two ways to change which browser window is used to open a website:

-- Click the switching icon, pictured below, to switch back to the preferred browser window.
+- Select the switching icon, pictured below, to switch back to the preferred browser window.
 This action makes the browser remember your choice for that URL.

   ![Use Omnibar switch icon to change profile.](media/microsoft-edge-for-business/omnibar-switch-icon-centered.png)